abuseofnotation/category-theory-illustrated/_chapters/10_functors.md

 ![the finite category 2](../10_functors/finite_two_task_solution.svg)

+Isomorphisms are equaluty in category theory, so flipping the arrow from the left to the right doesn't count as a new category.

+For the third category we have to specify what composing the morphism with itself would yield:

+$$f \circ f = id$$

-The third category is such that $f \circ f = id$, if it doesn't, you would end up with the category with an infinite amount of morphisms (see the free monoid in the chapter on monoids).
+This law guarantees that there would be just 1 morphism besides identity: if this law doesn't exist, you would end up with the category with an infinite amount of morphisms (see the free monoid in the chapter on monoids), if it is changed to something else, they would be a finite number of morphisms, but still more than 1.

-Also, the objects in category theory don't have identity so flipping the arrow from the left to the right doesn't count as a new category.

 ---